Refer to UToledo Policy website (http://www.utoledo.edu/policies/) for academic policies that apply to all students.

 - help students evaluate academic progress and adjustment to university life.

-Students with declared majors and/or minors are advised by departmental major or program Advisers, faculty who provide general information as well as more specialized information about majors and minor programs, departmental course offerings, and career and graduate opportunities.
-They help students select courses for general, major, related, and other requirements.
-Students seeking more than one major or degree, a minor, or admission to professional school should meet periodically with one or more additional Advisers.
-Departmental major advisers will be assigned within the department; contact the department chair for assignments.
+Students with declared majors and/or minors are advised by departmental major or program Advisors, faculty who provide general information as well as more specialized information about majors and minor programs, departmental course offerings, and career and graduate opportunities.
+They help students select courses for core, major, related fields, and other requirements.
+Students seeking more than one major or degree, a minor, or admission to professional school should meet periodically with one or more additional Advisors.
+Departmental major advisors will be assigned within the department.
+Students can see their assigned academic advisor on their student profile in the the self service portal.

 TRANSCRIPTS AND DEGREE AUDIT REPORTS

 The Degree Audit Report (DAR) details all requirements applicable to a student’s academic program (degree, major, minor) and applies the student’s courses on the transcript (including transfer credit) to those requirements.
 The DAR should be used to identify requirements remaining when all registered courses are completed.
-Students may view their transcript and DAR through the myUT portal with Student Self-Service.
+Students may view their transcript and DAR through the myUT portal.

 DECLARING OR CHANGING A MAJOR OR MINOR

-To declare a College of Arts and Letters major or minor or change a College of Arts and Letters major or minor previously declared, students must fill out a form that is available in the College Student Services Office, or in their major adviser’s office.
+To declare a College of Arts and Letters major or minor or change a College of Arts and Letters major or minor previously declared, students must send an email to ALSMadvising@utoledo.edu from their Rocket email account.

 SEQUENCE OF COURSES

-There is no single prescribed sequence of courses, except that all first-year students should take AR 1000 Orientation, College Composition I and II, and math.
-Students should consult the later sections of the catalog devoted to programs of study and course offerings, and they should review their programs with their academic advisers to ensure they complete courses in the proper sequences.
+There is no single prescribed sequence of courses, except that all first-year students should take AR 1000 Orientation, College Composition I and II, and math unless their program of study indicates otherwise.
+Students should consult the later sections of the catalog devoted to programs of study and course offerings, and they should review their programs with their academic advisors to ensure they complete courses in the proper sequences.
 In addition, students should use their Degree Audit Reports to track their progress.

-Outside the major, during the first two years, they should be sure to take those courses in the general requirements that are prerequisite to courses they wish to take as juniors and seniors.
+Outside the major, during the first two years, they should be sure to take those courses in the core requirements that are prerequisite to courses they wish to take as juniors and seniors.

 STUDY ABROAD OR STUDY AWAY

 Students who plan to study abroad or away must be sure that their proposed course of study is properly accredited.
-Its academic acceptability should be verified by the college before departure.
-Students also should ascertain in advance from their Advisers whether the course work will count toward their general requirements, majors, or related areas or only be regarded as elective.
+Its academic acceptability should be verified before departure.
+Students also should ascertain in advance from their Advisors whether the course work will count toward their core curriculum requirements, majors, or related areas or only be regarded as elective.
 Credit for foreign language study is subject to the approval and recommendation of the department of foreign languages.

-Information about study abroad programs is generally available from Advisers in many college programs and departments and from the Center for International Studies and Programs, Snyder Memorial, suite 1000: http://www.utoledo.edu/cisp/.
+Information about study abroad programs is available from the Center for International Studies and Programs, Snyder Memorial, suite 1000: http://www.utoledo.edu/cisp/.
+Your Advisor will also have general information about study abroad.

 TRANSIENT (GUEST) ENROLLMENT AT ANOTHER INSTITUTION

 College of Arts and Letters students must have advance permission both to enroll elsewhere as a guest and to take specific courses.
-The Transient Student form for this purpose is available in the College Student Services Office and on that office’s website: http://www.utoledo.edu/offices/studentservices/facultystaff/faculty_forms.html.
+The Transient Student form for this purpose is available in the Student Services Office and on the website: http://www.utoledo.edu/offices/studentservices/facultystaff/faculty_forms.html.

 Students enrolling without permission will be considered transfer readmits upon their return to UT.
-Arts and Letters students enrolled as transients or guests at another institution must submit an official transcript to the UT Office of Admission at the conclusion of the enrolled term.
-Grades of all courses attempted in the major, minor, and UT general education will be used in cumulative GPA calculations.
+Arts and Letters students enrolled as transients or guests at another institution must submit an official transcript to the UT Office of Admission at the conclusion of the enrolled term after final grades have posted.
+Grades of all courses attempted in the major, minor, and the UT core curriculum will be used in cumulative GPA calculations.

 GPA RECALCULATION FOR REPEATED COURSES

-The College of Arts and Letters permits a maximum of 12 semester hours or the equivalent of 18 quarter hours of course work to be deleted from the GPA calculation.
+The College of Arts and Letters permits a maximum of 18 semester hours of course work to be deleted from the GPA calculation.
 Students who have had their GPAs recomputed under the Academic Forgiveness Policy are not eligible for grade deletions.
-Criteria governing GPA recalculation are given in the undergraduate policy 3364 71 07: GPA recalculation at http://www.utoledo.edu/policies/academic/
+Criteria governing GPA recalculation are given in the undergraduate policy 3364 71 07: Repeating a course and calculating GPA at http://www.utoledo.edu/policies/academic/

 WITHDRAWAL POLICY (W, IW, DR GRADES)

 A student who wants to withdraw from a course must withdraw online or file a petition in the Registrar’s Office by the deadline in the term of enrollment - https://www.utoledo.edu/offices/registrar/forms.html.
-The number of credit hours of W (or the former grades of IW or DR) is limited to 22 hours for all undergraduate students in degree programs in the College of Arts and Letters.
-Once a student has accumulated 22 hours of W, IW or DR, further withdrawals will be counted as F’s in computation of the student’s GPA for purposes of probation or suspension.
+The number of credit hours of W (or the former grades of IW or DR - see note below) is limited to 22 hours for all undergraduate students in degree programs in the College of Arts and Letters.
+Once a student has accumulated 22 hours of W, IW or DR, any further withdrawal will be counted as an F in computation of the student’s GPA for purposes of probation or suspension.
 In addition, students who receive financial aid risk the loss of financial aid if they accumulate excessive withdrawal hours.

-Students who transfer into the College of Arts and Letters from another college at The University of Toledo will bring with them the number of W’s, IW’s and DR’s accumulated in their previous work.
+Students who transfer into the College of Arts and Letters from another college at The University of Toledo will bring with them the number of W, IW and DR grades accumulated in their previous work.

-Note: Assignment of the IW and DR grades has been discontinued.
+Note: Assignment of the IW and DR grades has been discontinued at The University of Toledo.

 A student whose cumulative GPA is less than 2.0 is automatically placed on probation until a 2.0 cumulative GPA is achieved (See Withdrawal Policy above).
 It is recommended that a student on probation not enroll for more than 12 to 14 credits.